connorshea/ouija-bot/README.md

 This bot is for managing games of Ouija.
 It’s based on [the spirit board “game” of the same name](https://en.wikipedia.org/wiki/Ouija) and the subreddit [r/AskOuija](https://www.reddit.com/r/AskOuija/).

-Essentially, once a game starts each player can submit messages (see below for rules) that are either single characters, “Space”, or “Goodbye”.
-A “Goodbye” will attempt to end the game.
+Essentially, once a game starts each player can submit messages (see below for rules) that are either single characters, `Space`, or `Goodbye`.
+A `Goodbye` will attempt to end the game.
 Once the game ends successfully, the bot posts the string of letters/words.

 The goal is to collaborate – without talking to each other – and write out a word or phrase.